Federal Office for the Safety of Nuclear Waste Management

 The Federal Office for the Safety of Nuclear Waste Management (BASE) is a legally established, independent German federal authority under the jurisdiction of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
 It began its activities on 1 September 2014.

-Its provisional headquarters is Berlin.
+Its headquarters (in 2014 declared as provisional) is Berlin.
 Other offices are located in Salzgitter and Bonn.

-The president is Christian Kühn.
+On 30 July 2016, the BASE got a new name: Bundesamt für kerntechnische Entsorgungssicherheit (BfE).

+At the same time, the BfE was assigned key tasks of the BfS (Bundesamt für Strahlenschutz, federal Office for Radiation Protection) in the field of nuclear safety and nuclear waste disposal safety.

+For this reason, the main tasks of the BfE (now BASE) are carried out at its headquarters in Salzgitter, where most of its staff are also based.